jimmiya/jimmiya/README.md

-Finishing MSc High Performance Graphics & Games Engineering at University of Leeds.
+Finishing MSc High Performance Graphics and Games Engineering at University of Leeds.

 ## Current Projects
 - **[KillSwitch Engine](https://github.com/LiamSwarbrick/KillSwitch-Vulkan-Engine)** - working on the custom physics engine and gameplay systems
-- (Private) Procedural Generation of Caves
+- Procedural Generation of Caves (Private for now)

 ## Past projects (private)
 - Vulkan renderer
-- Small skeletal animation and collision detection system
 - CPU Pathtracer
+- Mesh processing toolkit
+- Small skeletal animation and physics simulator

 <!--
 **jimmiya/jimmiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.